HuyaneMatsu/hata/docs/topics/wip_plugins.md

 ## Random import error when using relative imports

-When using relative imports to an other plugin, something might derp out and you can end up with a random import error.
+When using relative imports to another plugin, something might derp out, and you can end up with a random import error.

 - **The issue**

-    Lets say our directory looks like:
+    Let's say our directory looks like:
     ```
     /plugins/file_1.py
     /plugins/file_2.py